All Souls College, Oxford: Examination fellowships

-In the three years following the award of their bachelor's or master's degrees, students graduating from Oxford and current Oxford postgraduate students having graduated elsewhere are eligible to apply for examination fellowships (sometimes informally referred to as "prize fellowships") of seven years each.
+Usually within the three years following the award of their bachelor's or master's degrees, students graduating from Oxford and current Oxford postgraduate students having graduated elsewhere are eligible to apply for examination fellowships (sometimes informally referred to as "prize fellowships") of seven years each.
 While tutors may advise their students to sit for the All Souls examination fellowship, the examination is open to anybody who fulfils the eligibility criteria and the college does not issue invitations to candidates to sit.
 Every year in early March, the college hosts an open evening for women, offering women interested in the examination fellowship an opportunity to find out more about the exam process and to meet members of the college.

 Each year several dozen candidates typically sit the examination.
 Two examination fellows are usually elected each year, although the college has awarded a single place or three places in some years, and on rare occasions made no award.

 The competition, offered since 1878 and open to women since 1979, is held over two days in late September, with two papers of three hours each per day.
 It has been described as "the hardest exam in the world".

 Two papers (the 'specialist papers') are on a single subject of the candidate's choice; the options are classics, English literature, economics, history, law, philosophy, and politics.

 Two papers (the 'general papers') are on general subjects.
 For each general examination, candidates choose three questions from a list.
 Past questions have included: